aylkaraemi/ItemCatalogProject/README.md

 You will see the full sample reading list on visiting the main page.
 Clicking on one of the genre categories will allow you to view all sample books of that genre.
 Clicking on an individual book will allow you to view the detail page about that book.
 You will not be able to add, edit or delete any of the sample data.

 Clicking the login button at the top will allow you to login using your Google account.
 Once successful you will be brought to your personal reading list.
 You will be able to access the same views for your personal list (full list, genre list and specific book) as well as being able to add, edit or delete books.

+There are also 3 JSON API endpoints that provide serialized information on:
+1. all books in the database: `http://localhost:8000/readinglist/JSON`
+2. all books of a specific genre: `http://localhost:8000/readinglist/<string:genre\>/JSON`
+3. a single book's detail: `http://localhost:8000/readinglist/<int:id\>/JSON`